PiotrOwczarek1/famous-quote/README.md

 GET   http://localhost:8080/quotes
 ```

-- Save a new quote by sending Body in JSON
+- Save a new quote by sending Body in JSON with at least empty brackets {}

 ```
 POST  http://localhost:8080/quotes